luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 - Firefox–Auto
 - Firefox–HD720

-Even modest differences in energy consumption per playback may accumulate into a substantial energy footprint when scaled to repeated daily interactions.

 ## Why energy (J) instead of power (W)?

-Power and energy answer different questions:

-- **Power (W)** describes how much energy is drawn *at a moment*
-- **Energy (J)** captures the *total cost* of completing a task

-Because watching a YouTube Short is a bounded interaction with a clear start and end, **total energy consumption is the most appropriate primary metric**.
-Two configurations may draw similar average power, yet differ substantially in energy if one sustains that power longer or executes less predictably.
+Watching a YouTube Short is a bounded interaction.
+Therefore, total energy **(J)**—which captures the absolute cost of completing the task—is our primary metric.
+Two configurations may draw similar instantaneous power **(W)** but differ substantially in energy if one sustains that load longer or executes unpredictably.

-In this study, **energy (J)** is therefore the primary comparison metric.
 Power is analyzed secondarily to explain *why* energy differences arise.

 ---